 Before the deadly 737 MAX crashes occurred, federal officials questioned the FAA’s ability to properly regulate the airline industry for safety.
 Government inquiries into the relationship between the FAA and corporate America found an overlap of leadership among the FAA’s upper ranks with aerospace lobbyists.
 Deep FAA deregulation and budget cuts under the Trump Administration further compromised air safety in later years.

-Mike Andrews, a lawyer in Beasley Allen’s Personal Injury & Products Liability Section, handles much of our aviation litigation and has represented some of the families of 737 MAX crash victims.
+Mike Andrews, a lawyer in Beasley Allen’s Personal Injury & Products Liability Section, handles much of our aviation litigation and has represented some of the families of victims.
 He said the Texas class action suit, filed in March, brings to light the inner workings among government officials and private businesses that have led to so much human tragedy.
 Mike said:

 Boeing’s willingness to accommodate the airline industry’s demands and influence federal safety regulations directly led to human suffering on an immense scale.
-The 737 MAX crashes would not have happened had Boeing prioritized safety instead of profits when it designed its new aircraft, and many people, including our clients, would be alive today.
+The Boeing 737 MAX crashes would not have happened had Boeing prioritized safety instead of profits when it designed its new aircraft, and many people, including our clients, would be alive today.